LiberationFrequency/PKGBUILDs/Archive/Lasagne/README.md

-# Install Lasagne Test on an old Lenovo B550
+# Install Lasagne Test on an old Lenovo B550 for python 2.7 & 3.6

 offizielle Pakete: